Fiveable

 Saving for Retirement

-• Social Security (a government program funded by payroll taxes)
+• Social Security (a government program)

 • Employer-sponsored retirement plans (like a 401(k) where you and sometimes your employer contribute)

-• Personal investments (IRAs, brokerage accounts, etc.)
+• Personal investments (such as IRAs and brokerage accounts)

-• Continued earnings (some people work part-time after "retiring")
+• Continued earnings (some people work part-time after retiring)

 Sharing Goals in a Household